-This post is sponsored by Merry Maids.
+This post is sponsored by Majik Cleaning Services.
 As always, all thoughts and opinions are my own.

 Now that it is spring and we’re all thinking about Spring TX cleaning service, I have not only been cleaning our home but also cleaning out our cleaning supplies.
 I’ll admit, I’m one of those who has supplies from 6 years ago.
 Bottles of this and that from years ago that were only used once, sponges from 2 years ago.
 This year, I have had to seriously think about what supplies we are using in our home since we have a toddler who is into everything.
 Merry Maids, the nation’s largest home cleaning provider recently released some great information on ways to swap out supplies for a cleaner home and I am happy to share with you some of my favorite cleaning supply swaps for a cleaner home.

 Swap Chemicals for Homemade Solutions.